Berry-Esseen Bounds for Projection Parameters and Partial Correlations with Increasing Dimension: Proof of the Auxiliary Results from Section (Projection Parameters)

-whenever the right hand side is less than $1$. \end{lemma} \begin{proof} Because the sandwich estimator is a complicated non-linear function of the estimators $\widehat{\Sigma}_n, \widehat{V}$ and $\widehat{V}$ is not a sum of independent matrices, we first reduce the problem into basic components which are more easily controllable using results from sum of independent random variables/vectors/matrices.
-Observe that
+\end{lemma} \begin{remark} Because the sandwich estimator is a complicated non-linear function of the estimators $(\widehat{\Sigma}_n, \widehat{V})$, and $\widehat{V}$ is not a sum of independent matrices, this result reduces the problem into basic components which are more easily controllable using results from sum of independent random variables/vectors/matrices. \end{remark} \begin{proof}[Proof of Lemma~\ref{lem:std-err-bound-deterministic}] We begin by writing